The journey toward any new destination should begin with a clear roadmap.

 - Customer focuses on both internal and external customers.

-SIPOC Diagram Exercise Brings Team Engagement
+Creating the Diagram Creates Team Engagement

 How to Create a SIPOC Diagram

-SIPOC Diagram: The Start of the Continuous Improvement Journey
+The Continuous Improvement Journey

 A SIPOC model is an important first step to capture the current state of a workstream.
 It is an essential tool along with other process improvement tools to improve efficiency.
 All team members who play a role in the workstream should participate in the SIPOC exercise.
 Documenting the information of Supplier, Inputs, Processes, Outputs and Customers is key to setting the course for process improvement efforts.